Co-sponsored by the Southern Connecticut State University Department of Public Health and the State of Connecticut Department of Public Health.

 Register as soon as possible.
 Space is limited.

+After registering for the course, you should quickly pay for the course fee as directed on CT TRAIN.
 Upon receiving your registration, we will post your confirmation on CT Train and will also include the exact location of the sessions, directions, and practical information on other topics including parking.